 Use sturdy wood corner posts made out of hardwood, like locust, hickory, or oak.
 The posts should be larger than four inches in diameter for fence panel support and 10 inches in diameter for corner post and gate supports.

-Place a wood post every six to eight feet along all sides of the goat pen leading to the corner posts with the recommended size of fence staples pounded in firmly.
+Place a wood post every six to eight feet along all sides of the goat pen leading to the corner posts with the recommended size of fence staples pounded firmly.

 Goat Pen Gate

 A gate should be built out of hardwood or be a small livestock metal gate.
-Always use at least one two-step lock on the gate to prevent the goats from nudging it open and to deter predators.
+Always use at least one two-step lock on the gate to prevent the goats from nudging it open and deter predators.

 Goat Fencing Materials

 A wood fence with slats that are positioned no more than three inches apart will deter climbing.
-Some goat keepers do not like using a wood fence because their goats live entirely in the pen and the wood deeply constructs their view.
+Some goat keepers do not like using a wood fence because their goats live entirely in pen, and the wood deeply constructs their view.

-If you choose not to use wood for this reason or budgetary ones, opt for high tensile 12 and a half gauge metal livestock panels, instead.
+If you choose not to use wood for this reason or budgetary ones, opt for high tensile 12 and a half gauge metal livestock panels instead.
 Remember, carefully read or measure the openings in the panel fencing.

-Regardless of the base layer of fencing, stringing electric line fencing or barbed wire – or both, to create up to three layers of fencing between the goat herd and predators, is a safety must.
+Regardless of the base layer of fencing, stringing electric line fencing or barbed wire – or both, to create up to three layers of fencing between the goat herd and predators is a safety must.

 Goat Pen Or Stall Topper

-The bird netting will not likely support the weight of a clawed predator and the animal knows that and will avoid climbing out on top of it for fear of becoming tangled and dropping inside – which neither the predator nor the goats want to see happen.
+The bird netting will not likely support the weight of a clawed predator, and the animal knows that and will avoid climbing out on top of it for fear of becoming tangled and dropping inside – which neither the predator nor the goats want to see happen.

-When enclosing a stall for nighttime shelter, quarantine area, or nursing stall, using hardware cloth to cover all open sides and tops is a far more sturdy option than bird netting and covering such a small space will be economical enough to purchase the metal rolls of rabbit hutch wire.
+When enclosing a stall for nighttime shelter, quarantine area, or nursing stall, using hardware cloth to cover all open sides and tops is a far more sturdy option than bird netting, and covering such a small space will be economical enough to purchase the metal rolls of rabbit hutch wire.

-Before you buy a single goat, make sure your budget can satisfy their fencing protection needs, otherwise, you are opening yourself up to a monetary loss of all the animals and senseless heartache.
+Before you buy a single goat, make sure your budget can satisfy their fencing protection needs.
+Otherwise, you are opening yourself up to a monetary loss of all the animals and senseless heartache.